hmrc/sole-trader-identification-frontend/TestREADME.md

 ---
 Stubs retrieving the result from the Business Verification Service.
 The Business Verification Stub feature switch will need to be enabled.

+The stub bypasses the whole Business Verification flow.
+Always returns BusinessVerification Status as PASS.

 #### Request:
 A valid Business Verification journeyId must be sent in the URI